ibm-cloud-docs/cloud-object-storage/hmac/hmac-signature.md

 # Constructing an HMAC signature

-Each request made against IBM COS using [HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html) instead of an [API key or bearer token](/docs/services/cloud-object-storage/iam/overview.html) must be authenticated using an implementation of the AWS Signature Version 4 `authorization` header.
+Each request that is made against IBM COS using [HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html) instead of an [API key or bearer token](/docs/services/cloud-object-storage/iam/overview.html) must be authenticated that uses an implementation of the AWS Signature Version 4 `authorization` header.
 Using a signature provides identity verification and in-transit data integrity, and because each signature is tied to the timestamp of the request it is not possible to reuse authorization headers.
 The header is composed of four components: an algorithm declaration, credential information, signed headers, and the calculated signature:

 ```
 AWS4-HMAC-SHA256 Credential={access-key}/{date}/{region}/s3/aws4_request,SignedHeaders=host;x-amz-date;{other-required-headers},Signature={signature}